bomonike/telemetry/README.md

 * Metrics are sent to the Prometheus collector
 * Traces containing OpenTelemetry (OTel) instrumentation emitted from a sample Python programs are sent to a Jaeger collector

-Since handling and storing emissions from every activity at high volume can be very costly, a cloud-based <a target="_blank" href="https://observiq.com/">observiq.com</a> can be the initial capture point to filter data in a dynamic, intelligent way before forwarding them.
+Since handling and storing emissions from every activity at high volume can be very costly, a cloud-based <a target="_blank" href="https://observiq.com/">observiq.com</a> can be the initial capture point to filter and consolidate data (as well as remove security issues) in a dynamic, intelligent way before forwarding them.
 <img alt="telemetry-bindplane.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1732138027/telemetry-bindplane_cwn96y.webp" />

 <hr />